Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Concept

 where the coefficients \( \alpha_i \) characterize the effective field contributions of the corresponding coil pair at the MOT center.
 Compensation means finding the currents where

 \Cref{fig:aggregate} illustrates these considerations.
-The data is aggregated from both datasets presented in \cref{fig:results1,fig:results2}, the displacement of the center under quadrupole polarity reversal for a given compensation setting defined as the difference between the positions of the large triangles of the same color but opposite orientation.
-A linear model can be fitted, whose zero crossings indicate the correct compensation currents as $I_y^@=\SI{-0.27}{\ampere}$ and $I_z^@=\SI{0.035}{\ampere}$.
-The stopping of the buoy, that is, the independence of the trap center on quadrupole polarity in case of $\vb B_\text{ext}=0$ is further demonstrated in \cref{fig:stopping}.
+The data is aggregated from both datasets presented in \cref{fig:results1,fig:results2}.
+A linear model can be fitted, whose zero crossings indicate the correct compensation currents as $I_y^@=\SI{-0.264(16)}{\ampere}$ and $I_z^@=\SI{0.0408(9)}{\ampere}$.
+Note that the spread of the inferred origins (rhombuses in \cref{fig:results1,fig:results2}) does not affect the precision of the compensation inference so long as it is due to common-mode effects.

+The stopping of the buoy, that is, the independence of the trap center on quadrupole polarity in case of $\vb B_\text{ext}\approx0$ is further demonstrated in \cref{fig:stopping}.